 Early / Professional Career:

-While in her sophomore year at the LSR College in Delhi, Saran got her first chance to show up before the camera for a video shoot.
+Saran got her first chance to show up before the camera for a video shoot.
 Following her move educator’s suggestion, she was welcome to show up in the music video of Renoo Nathan’s “Thirakti Kyun Hawa”.
 Shot in Banaras, the video was seen by Ramoji Films who offered her the lead role of Neha in their film Ishtam.
-Saran acknowledged the part and, even before it was discharged she was marked to four additional movies, including Nuvve, in which she played a tycoon’s girl who falls for a white collar class man.
-In 2002, she featured in Santosham, co-featuring Nagarjuna, Prabhu Deva and Gracy Singh, which was her first business achievement.
-The film took the Nandi Award for Best Feature Film and Filmfare Best Film Award Telugu.
+Saran acknowledged the part and, even before it was discharged she was marked to four additional movies, including Nuvve, in which she played a tycoon’s girl who falls for a white-collar class man.
+In 2002, she featured in Santosham, co-featuring Nagarjuna, Prabhu Deva, and Gracy Singh, which was her first business achievement.
 She likewise played out the lead female role in a few Telugu films including Tagore, which was screened at the International Indian Film Academy Awards and was a business achievement.

 In 2007, she was picked to play the lead female role inverse Rajinikanth in S. Shankar’s Sivaji: The Boss, which was the most costly Indian film around then.
 R.G.
-Vijayasarathy wrote in his reviews for Rediff that, beside her excellence, Saran “demonstrates that she can act as well”.
-Her performance earned her a South Scope Style Award for Best Tamil Actress, her first honor win, and a selection at the Vijay Awards.
-In 2008, Saran made her American film debut in Ashok Amritraj’s The Other End of the Line.
-She played the role of Priya Sethi, who functions as a phone administrator in an Indian call focus, while acting nearby Jesse Metcalfe, Anupam Kher and Tara Sharma.
-Shriya’s performance was applauded by critics, especially her on-screen science with Jesse Metcalfe.
-In mid 2013, Saran showed up in a thing number in the film Zila Ghaziabad.
+Vijayasarathy wrote in his reviews for Rediff that, besides her excellence, Saran “demonstrates that she can act as well”.
+Her performance earned her a South Scope Style Award for Best Tamil Actress.
+In 2008, Saran made her American film career debut in Ashok Amritraj’s The Other End of the Line.
+In mid-2013, Saran showed up in a thing number in the film Zila Ghaziabad.
 This was her first thing number in a Hindi film.

 In 2003, Saran hosted the 50th Filmfare South Award with entertainer R. Madhavan.
-She was a part of Tamil director Mani Ratnam’s stage appear, Netru, Indru, Naalai, an occasion which tried to raise assets for “The Banyan”, a deliberate association which rehabilitates vagrants with psychological sickness in Chennai.
-She was one of the visitors nearby actor Surya Sivakumar at the season 3 finale of TV move show Maanada Mayilada.
+She was a part of Tamil director Mani Ratnam’s stage appearance, Netru, Indru, Naalai, an occasion which tried to raise assets for “The Banyan”, a deliberate association that rehabilitates vagrants with psychological sickness in Chennai.
+She was one of the visitors to nearby actor Surya Sivakumar at the season 3 finale of the TV movie shows Maanada Mayilada.

 Saran was the primary actress and the third big name after Shah Rukh Khan and Aamir Khan to convey a talk to understudies at the Indian Institute of Management Ahmedabad on 12 February 2010.
 In 2011, she gave a talk to understudies at the Indian Institutes of Technology Madras on the historical backdrop of movies, and movies as a mechanism of social trade.